Minimal risk or exempt research

 Studies that are federally funded or supported, or FDA regulated, are required to submit ALL changes to the HRPP for review by the IRB.

-Studies that are not federally funded or supported, but deemed ‘minimal risk’ or ‘exempt’ need to submit amendments to the HRPP for review and approval as identified below.
-Submit an ‘Amendment to Approved Human Research’ with the requested change.
-Amendments are required when:
+Studies that are not federally funded or supported, but deemed ‘minimal risk’ or ‘exempt’ need to submit amendments to the HRPP for review and approval as identified in the amendment guidance.

 Renewals